novea0104-jpg/Novea/replit.md

 ## Overview

 Novea is a React Native mobile application for reading and writing digital novels, featuring a coin-based monetization system.
-Built with Expo and Supabase for iOS and Android, it offers an immersive reading experience and supports two user roles: Readers (content consumers) and Writers (content creators).
-The project aims to provide a platform similar to modern content streaming apps but for digital novels, with a fully serverless backend powered by Supabase.
+Built with Expo and Supabase for iOS and Android, it provides an immersive reading experience and supports two user roles: Readers (content consumers) and Writers (content creators).
+The project aims to be a leading platform for digital novels, leveraging a fully serverless backend.

 ## User Preferences